Search Algorithms in AI

 Uninformed Search Algorithms:

 The search algorithms in this section have no additional information on the goal node other than the one provided in the problem definition.
 The plans to reach the goal state from the start state differ only by the order and/or length of actions.
 Uninformed search is also called Blind search.
+These algorithms can only generate the successors and differentiate between the goal state and non goal state.

 The following uninformed search algorithms are discussed in this section.